kumarms1/flow/Calibration/README.md

 - [x] write script to plot generate macroscopic information from the data and plots necessary graphs
 - [x] analyze data for different data taking time intervals
 - [x] analyze data after trimming first 60 seconds and last 30 seconds
+- [x] make the plotting and data analysis code more user friendly/general use
 - [x] simulate cases with same IDM paramaters but different speed and inflow parameters
 - [ ] incorporate the error metrics
-- [ ] make the plotting and data analysis code more user friendly/general use
 - [ ] update README.md and documentation
+- [ ] simulate the congested regime with both waves and no waves
+- [ ] conduct data analysis for that regime